luloxi/quaxly-dapp/README.md

 1. Open a terminal on `hardhat` folder
 2. Run `yarn` on hardhat folder to install dependencies.

+### Test locally

-3. (optional) Run `yarn hardhat test` to run tests
+- Run `yarn hardhat test` to run tests

+**For running a local node:**

+Running this commands will connect the local blockchain to the frontend

+1. Run `yarn hardhat node` to start a blockchain with contracts deployed
+2. Run `yarn hardhat run scripts/transferOwnership.js` to integrate functionality with governance
+3. Run `yarn hardhat run scripts/createProposal.js` to create a proposal

+## Deploying

-4. Change name of file **.env.example** to **.env**
+1. Change name of file **.env.example** to **.env**
-5. Fill the .env file with the correct information for the blockchain you want to deploy to
+2. Fill the .env file with the **settings for the blockchain you want** to deploy to \*
+3. Run the **deploy command for your blockchain** of choice

-_If you want to skip contracts verification, don't fill out the ETHERSCAN_API_KEY or POLYGONSCAN_API_KEY variables._
+- _If you want to skip contracts verification, don't fill out the ETHERSCAN_API_KEY or POLYGONSCAN_API_KEY variables._

 ### Settings for Mainnet